 Brenda, tell me about your current interests and projects.

 Terry Lewis, Chairman of the Yamaha Music and Wellness Institute, said “Brenda has done more to align the interests of educators, manufacturers, retailers, and industry associations than any single person in the music community.
 She has helped to bring the experience of playing a keyboard instrument well beyond its natural and traditional boundaries to reach more adult students and recreational music makers than ever before.”
-Can you tell me a little bit more about your experience pushing, and perhaps breaking through those boundaries to reach adult piano students and recreational music learners?
+Can you tell me a little bit more about your experience breaking through those boundaries to reach adult piano students and recreational music learners?

 Prior to getting involved in recreational music making, you were teaching secondary college students, or music majors, but I assume that at that time, or maybe before that time, you had a private studio as well?